 Whether you’re considering opening a business in Georgetown or an existing business looking to enhance your operations, the BID offers a range of economic development resources.
 Here are some FAQs as well as links to city and community resources.
-If you need further information, please send an email to the BID’s Economic Development Director Jamie Scott at email@example.com.
+If you need further information, please send an email to the BID’s Director of Planning and Economic Development Jamie Scott at email@example.com.

 COMMERCIAL SPACE AVAILABILITY